hypo69/hypo/docs/gemini/set 0/en/consultant/src/goog/spreadsheet/_examples/google_sample.md

 Module for interacting with Google Sheets using the Sheets API.
 =========================================================================================

-This module demonstrates basic interaction with a Google Sheet, retrieving and printing data.
+This module demonStartes basic interaction with a Google Sheet, retrieving and printing data.

 Example Usage